Looking for a mobile Wi-Fi device to get online from anywhere?

 Other than using MiFi, there are two other alternatives you might want to consider for mobile broadband:

-- Dongles – rather than using Wi-Fi, dongles plug into a USB port on your computer, allowing that specific machine to use mobile broadband.
-They don’t require charging, and are very simple to use, but dongles only allow you to use the internet on one computer at once.
+- Dongles – rather than using Wi-Fi, dongles plug into a USB port on your computer, allowing one device to use mobile broadband.
+They don’t require charging, and are very simple to use, but dongles only allow you to use the internet on one device at once.
+Typically, this one device is your computer, since most other devices don’t have a USB port.

-- 4G routers – similar to a normal broadband router, 4G routers plug into mains power – they don’t have a battery, so they aren’t as portable as MiFi.
-However, they still connect to the internet using 4G signal, allowing you to bypass your landline.
-The benefit of a 4G router is it’s generally cheaper than MiFi, offers a stronger Wi-Fi signal, and performs better when multiple people get use your mobile broadband at once.
+- 4G and 5G routers – similar to a normal broadband router, 4G and 5G routers plug into mains power – they don’t have a battery, so they aren’t as portable as MiFi.
+However, they still connect to the internet using 4G or 5G signal, depending on what’s available in your area, allowing you to bypass your landline.
+The benefit of 4G and routers is they’re generally cheaper than MiFi, offer a stronger Wi-Fi signal, and perform better when multiple laptops, iPads, and phones use your mobile broadband at once.
+They perform more like you would expect from a typical home broadband router.

 Essentially, MiFi is a portable, flexible option for connecting multiple devices to the internet.
-Unlike a dongle, it creates a proper hotspot, and unlike a 4G router, it can be used without being plugged in.
-Plus, mobile Wi-Fi allows you to pay monthly, rather than having to lock in for 12 months or 24 months.
+Unlike a dongle, a mobile Wi-Fi router creates a proper hotspot, and unlike a 4G router, they can be used without being plugged in.
+Plus, mobile Wi-Fi allows you to pay monthly, rather than having to lock in for 12 months or 24 months, and you can still get them with unlimited data included.

 This is the end of our buyer’s guide.